 Interest on loans and advances to customers are recognized in interest income using the effective interest method.
 The estimated future cash flows used in this calculation include those determined by the contractual term of the asset and all fees that are considered to be integral to the effective interest rate.
 Also included in this amount are transaction costs and all other premiums or discounts.
 Fees that relate to activities such as originating, restructuring or renegotiating loans are deferred and recognized as interest income over the expected term of such loans using the effective interest method.
 Where there is a reasonable expectation that a loan will be originated, commitment and standby fees are also recognized as interest income over the expected term of the resulting loans using the effective interest method.
-Otherwise, such fees are recorded as other liabilities and amortized into non-interest income over the effective interest needs on mortgage loans are not included as part of the effective interest rate; and if not renewed, the prepayment fee is recognized in terest income at the prepayment date.
+Otherwise, such fees are recorded as other liabilities and amortized into non-interest income over the commitment or standby period.
+Prepayment fees on mortgage loans are not included as part of the effective interest rate at origination.
+If prepayment fees are received on a renewal of a mortgage loan, the fee is included as part of the effective interest rate; and if not renewed, the prepayment fee is recognized in interest income at the prepayment date.

-Provision for credit losses is recognized at each statement of financial position date in accordance with the three-stage impairment model outlined in these accounting policies.
+For loans carried at amortized cost, impairment losses are recognized at each statement of financial position date in accordance with the three-stage impairment model outlined in these accounting policies.